zipmark/zipmark-php/README.md

 $bill->save();
 ```

-### Retrieving and using a list of all Bills
+### Retrieving a list of all Bills

 Retrieve a list of all bills.
-The client understands Zipmark's pagination system.
-It loads one page of objects at a time and will retrieve more objects as necessary while iterating through the objects.

 ```php
 $bills = $client->bills->getAll();